Angela Yee: Philanthropy

 Yee is involved with a variety of philanthropic efforts.
 Beginning in 2013, Yee became involved with Dress for Success, an organization that provides disadvantaged women with professional attire as well as career development skills and support.
 Also in 2013, Yee posed for a breast cancer awareness campaign created by the organization Hairless 4 Her Awareness.
 In 2013, Yee became involved with Coats for Kids, an organization dedicated to bringing winter coats to children in need.
 In 2015, Yee hosted the 33rd Annual Coat for Kids Fundraiser and in subsequent years was present to hand-deliver coats and take photos with children and their families.
 Additionally in 2015, Yee served as host of the second annual Children Making Strides Against Childhood Cancer event.
 In December 2018, she teamed up with the National Black Justice Coalition to bring awareness to World AIDS Day.
 Also in 2018, Yee began hosting Run With Yee, a monthly 5K run in New York's Prospect Park, with the goal of promoting healthy lifestyles.

-In June 2022, Yee founded her own non-profit organisation ‘Well Road’ which is primarily focused on wellness and literacy.
+In June 2022, Yee founded her own non-profit organization, Well Road, which is primarily focused on wellness and literacy.